purkayasta/KrakenRestClient/README.md

 # Krakenarp

-A robust c# dotnet client for Kraken (the crypto exchange)
+A very robust c# client for kraken exchange.